erhanertem/desktop-udemy-tutorial/Udemy_NodeJS_The_Complete_Guide_Maximilian_Schwarzmüller/exercise_files/Project/README.md

 - Create a fully dynamic multer upload middleware for higher flexibility.
 - While uploading new file @ edit admin product, remove the older file from the server
 - @ delete admin product, remove the associated admin product pic from the server
+- Handle payments w/ Stripe webhook CLI to prevent manual access to checkout/success by malicous authenticated users.
+  - Set up a local Stripe CLI service to handle webhook events.
+  - Configure Stripe Checkout sessions with manual capture to maintain full control over transactions.
+  - Enforce payment capture only after successfully registering the order in the database; otherwise, cancel the payment to prevent incomplete transactions.

 &emsp;